 UPDATE: Sep 3, 2021.
 The FBI has verified there was scant evidence the January 6th Capitol attack was coordinated, which was the central reason Parler was removed.

-I wasn’t sure if I wanted to voice my opinion on the big tech censorship issue.
+I wasn’t sure if I wanted to voice my opinion on the big tech censorship issue, and Parler and President Trump being kicked off the internet.
 Was this the best content for my podcast?
 But after my local paper, The Des Moines Register requested my view on this, I agreed.
 If I truly amplify the best ideas, companies, entrepreneurs, and people, I need to voice why we are at risk of losing the best ideas.